pyquil.noise module

 Raise when user attempts to use noisy gate outside of currently supported set.

-pyquil.noise.add_decoherence_noise(prog: Program, T1: Dict[int, float] | float = 3e-05, T2: Dict[int, float] | float = 3e-05, gate_time_1q: float = 5e-08, gate_time_2q: float = 1.5e-07, ro_fidelity: Dict[int, float] | float = 0.95) Program[source]
+pyquil.noise.add_decoherence_noise(prog: Program, T1: dict[int, float] | float = 3e-05, T2: dict[int, float] | float = 3e-05, gate_time_1q: float = 5e-08, gate_time_2q: float = 1.5e-07, ro_fidelity: dict[int, float] | float = 0.95) Program[source]

 Add generic damping and dephasing noise to a program.